Ratzsa/AssignmentOneSnekOnly/README.md

 ## 2023-06-11
 Using the main.c file from Step 1 as a base for working controls.
 For the game I will need millis.c and millis.h.

+## 2023-07-03
+Have been struggling with getting anything to work for a month but will now get back to it and take it step by step.
+First I will try to get it to set a random LED on physical hardware for 2 seconds, clear that, and set another.
+This will be done using millis.